RuslanBabudzhan/QuantumBearings/README.md

 Since there are only 112 records in our dataset, the quality of the models is highly dependent on splitting the sample into train and test subsamples.
 We should not use data from the same batch in both the training and the test set (the models must be able to recognize bearing signals that have not been encountered before), so we decided to use bootstrapped samples for training.
 Thus, we can generate an infinitely large number of values of the target metric, and average its values in order to have a stable estimate of the quality of the model.

 In our work, we use scikit-learn machine learning library to build models.
-Thus, we can use a ready-made method for tuning the models ([Usage example](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html "sklearn GridSearch")).
+Thus, we can use a ready-made method for tuning the models ([usage example](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html "sklearn GridSearch") in scikit-learn docs).
 But scikit-learn does not provide the ability to generate grouped train and test samples with overlaps.
 So, we have created a custom indices generator for our task:

 ```python
 import numpy as np